ali-who/Data_Science_Writing_A_Data_Science_Blog/README.md

 ## Libraries
 Python3 was used.
 Here are the Python libraries used in the project:
-Numpy
+- Numpy
-Pandas
+- Pandas
-Seaborn
+- Seaborn
-matplotlib.pyplot
+- matplotlib
-Math
+- Math

 ## File Used
 'listings.csv', Original dataset in csv format